huukhanh0653/SalmonSG_exam/TEST_DOCUMENTATION.md

 # Wine Search API - Test Documentation

-## 🧪 Automated Testing với Postman và Newman
+## 🧪 Automated Testing with Postman and Newman

-Hệ thống test tự động được thiết kế để kiểm tra cả FastAPI service và Node.js service với các test cases toàn diện.
+The automated testing system is designed to test both FastAPI service and Node.js service with comprehensive test cases.

 ## 📁 Test Files